persadha/practicum100_portfolios/KPI and Product Range Analysis/README.md

 the supplies at this time of the year.
 This also explains why the revenue in December 2018 dropped.
 All decorations and gifts supposedly were already handed out and fewer people searched for these supplies.

+We presented our finding in a Tableau dashboard which can be accessed [here](https://public.tableau.com/app/profile/widianto.persadha/viz/KPI_16275523309270/Dashboard?publish=yes).

 ***
 ## Product Range Analysis
 ### Finding Items Commonly Sold In Bundles